 The Atlas provides access to a rich range of maps but also links locations to people and events, providing information in context.
-You can open it from the Tools menu or the context menu (right-click a place, select it on the left side of the context menu, and click Atlas on the right).
+One way of opening it is from the Tools menu.

 This will open the Atlas with a filter applied to display only those maps related to your selected place.

 Once you have the Atlas Tool open, use the filter box at the top left to find maps relating to the person, or place, or event you are interested in.
 One of the key features of the Atlas is that it doesn’t just show information about geography, but also about what happened in those places.

 Enter a place in the Filter box and select an entry from the dropdown menu to get a list of maps relating to that place.